jawilk/rbpf/README.md

     - (gbd) run

 2. If you want to use input you need to include <linux/bpf.h> and use struct __sk_buff *skb to save the input and skb->data to access it.
 See tests/elfs/test_simple_input.c.
 The offset of data within the struct can be modified (https://sourceware.org/gdb/current/onlinedocs/gdb/BPF.html)
 - You need to set the input before running the program but after loading it.
-The address can be found using objdump -d (eg 0x4c).
-Then after loading (gdb) set *0x4c=5, then (gdb) run.
+The address can be found using objdump -d test_simple_input.o (eg 0x4c (first line)).
+Then after loading (gdb) set *0x4c=5 (or any other data), then (gdb) run.

 If you encounter memory errors a solution might be to allocate that memory to the simulator with (gdb) sim memory-region < address >,< size >